jimareed/helm-chart-tutorial/README.md

 # helm-chart-tutorial

 This tutorial will walk through the following:
-- create a helm chart and deploy a local docker image to your kubernetes cluster
+- create a helm chart and deploy a local docker image to your Kubernetes cluster
 - wire up two services to talk to each other

-**Prerequisites**: install docker, kubernetes and helm and clone repo.
+**Prerequisites**: install docker, Kubernetes and helm and clone repo.

 ![Docker Compose To Helm](./tutorial.png)

+Developing and testing a microservice doesn't require Kubernetes.
+A lot of developers are using docker-compose to setup a simple docker development environment.
+This tutorial starts at the point where you have completed development of your microservice and now you want integrate and test it with other services in Kubernetes.
+Here are the steps to build, test and deploy two services (that talk to each other) in Kubernetes using Helm.

-Build the docker image locally which contains two services:
+Start by building the docker image locally which contains two services:
 ```
 $ make build-docker
 ./build-docker.sh helm-chart-tutorial latest Dockerfile